 Loch Shiel to Skye West Coast Odyssey

 Itinerary five days and four nights wild camping sea kayaking expedition from Loch Shiel to the Isle of Skye.
+2022 departures August 1st and August 22nd.
 Moderately challenging expedition suitable for water confident individuals or those with prior paddling experience.

 Loch Shiel – Isle of Skye Sea Kayaking Expedition

 Loch Shiel – the Isle of Skye Sea Kayaking Expedition – this stunning sea kayak journey starts out from the fresh waters of Loch Shiel, surrounded by the mountains of Moidart and Ardgour.

 On reaching the sea at Loch Moidart, we travel north to Arisaig and Morar, weaving our way through an archipelago containing some of Scotland’s most beautiful and remote beaches.
 Beyond here we enter the Sound of Sleat which flows between Skye and the remote Knoydart peninsula.
 The journey ends at Kyleakin on the Isle of Skye.

 The Loch Shiel to Skye West Cost Odyssey Sea Kayak journey is a 5 day and 4 night paddling expedition.
 This trip is challenging and previous paddling experience is required.